On the multidimensional permanent and q-ary designs: Introduction

-Define the {\it weight} of a codeword from $Q_{q*}^n$ as $n$ minus the number of symbols $*$ that the codeword contains.
 Consider an $H(n,q,w,t)$ design as a constant-weight code.
-The Hamming distance between two codewords of H-design is always greater than $w-t$.
-The minimum Hamming distance between two codewords of H-design at most $1+2(w-t)$.
-An $H(n,q,w,t)$ design that forms a code with minimum Hamming distance at least $1+2(w-t)$ is called a generalized Steiner system (see \cite{Et}).
-Note that a ordinary Steiner system ($H(n,1,w,t)$ design) is always a code with Hamming distance $1+2(w-t)$.
+The Hamming distance\footnote{\,Here we consider elements of H-design as words in alphabet $\{*,0,\dots,q-1\}$.} between two codewords of an H-design is always greater than $w-t$.
+The {\it code distance} of a design is the minimum Hamming distance between two codewords of this design.
+The code distance of $H(n,q,w,t)$ design is at most $2(w-t+1)$.
+An $H(n,q,w,t)$ design that forms a code with minimum Hamming distance $2(w-t+1)$ is called a generalized Steiner system (see \cite{41:Et}).
+Note that an ordinary Steiner system ($H(n,1,w,t)$ design) is always a~code with Hamming distance $2(w-t+1)$.